 Learn how AI can be used to predict and prevent failures and maximize useful service life

-The impact of unscheduled equipment downtime can be detrimental for any business.
-It's critical to keep field equipment running to maximize utilization and minimize costly, unscheduled downtime, as well as to minimize health, safety and environmental risks.
-The goal of a predictive maintenance strategy is to both maximize the useful service life of equipment and to prevent failures at the same time.
-Anomaly detection is a common approach because it can detect when a device is behaving differently than expected.
-Anomaly detection solutions are often more accurate than simple rule based failure detection methods, and are useful when trying to prevent expensive failures and outages.
+Unscheduled equipment downtime can be detrimental for any business.
+It's critical to keep field equipment running to maximize utilization and minimize costly, unscheduled downtime and health, safety, and environmental risks.
+The goal of a predictive maintenance strategy is to extend the useful service life of equipment and prevent failures.
+Anomaly detection is a common approach, because it identifies when a device is behaving differently than expected.
+Anomaly detection solutions are often more accurate than simple rule-based failure-detection methods, and they’re useful in the prevention of expensive failures and outages.

 - Machine information (e.g. engine size, make, and model)

 - Telemetry data (e.g. sensor data such as temperature, pressure, vibration, fluid properties, and operating speeds)

 - Maintenance and intervention history: the repair history of a machine and runtime logs